js1016/txt-reader/readme.md

     },
     scope?: {
         // optional
-        // You can initialize any properties here and get or set the properties via "this" in the "eachLine" callback.
+        // You can initialize any properties or methods here and get/set the properties or call the methods via "this" in the "eachLine" callback.
-        // The modified scope will be returned as "response.result" in the "onComplete" callback.
+        // The modified scope will be returned as "response.result" in the "onComplete" callback, the methods will be removed.
     }
 }, start, count)
 ```